Refrigeration: Ice harvesting

 Ice harvesting in Massachusetts, 1852, showing the railroad line in the background, used to transport the ice.

 Before 1830, few Americans used ice to refrigerate foods due to a lack of ice-storehouses and iceboxes.
 As these two things became more widely available, individuals used axes and saws to harvest ice for their storehouses.
 This method proved to be difficult, dangerous, and certainly did not resemble anything that could be duplicated on a commercial scale.

 Despite the difficulties of harvesting ice, Frederic Tudor thought that he could capitalize on this new commodity by harvesting ice in New England and shipping it to the Caribbean islands as well as the southern states.
 In the beginning, Tudor lost thousands of dollars, but eventually turned a profit as he constructed icehouses in Charleston, Virginia and in the Cuban port town of Havana.
 These icehouses as well as better insulated ships helped reduce ice wastage from 66% to 8%.
 This efficiency gain influenced Tudor to expand his ice market to other towns with icehouses such as New Orleans and Savannah.
 This ice market further expanded as harvesting ice became faster and cheaper after one of Tudor's suppliers, Nathaniel Wyeth, invented a horse-drawn ice cutter in 1825.
 This invention as well as Tudor's success inspired others to get involved in the ice trade and the ice industry grew.

-Ice became a mass-market commodity by the early 1830s with the price of ice dropping from six cents per pound to a half of a cent per pound.
+Ice became a mass-market commodity by the early 1830s with the price of ice dropping from six cents per pound to a half cent per pound.
 In New York City, ice consumption increased from 12,000 tons in 1843 to 100,000 tons in 1856.
 Boston's consumption leapt from 6,000 tons to 85,000 tons during that same period.
-Ice harvesting created a "cooling culture" as majority of people used ice and iceboxes to store their dairy products, fish, meat, and even fruits and vegetables.
+Ice harvesting created a "cooling culture" as the majority of people used ice and iceboxes to store their dairy products, fish, meat, and even fruits and vegetables.
 These early cold storage practices paved the way for many Americans to accept the refrigeration technology that would soon take over the country.